brawnlife/brawnlifesite/content/blog/welcome.md

 I intially thought that this would be another fashion blog but dedicated towards providing style advice to larger guys.
 I love fashion and I think that us brawny guys get shafted when fashion advice is provided.
 Seriously...
 Will skinny guys stop telling us that we need a beard to look thinner or that the first step to looking more fashion-forward is going to the gym.
 I'm so tired of having to skip the first (and sometimes second) point about how weight loss is required for looking more fashionable.
 If it were that simple, then we'd all be size 32's.

-While I still want to do that, I do think I'll be taking the advice of Zach and Klevin and focusing on the emotional side of my life too.
+While I still want to do that, I do think I'll be taking the advice of Zach and Kelvin and focusing on the emotional side of my life too.
 I'm comfortable talking about how I've struggled with depression and suicide.
 I'm more than willing to go into a deep dive over therapy and how it benefited me.
 If it'll help, I'll happily talk about how my marriage crumbled and needed to be rebuilt.

 I don't mind being an open book and if that helps provide a voice to a positive body movement for men, then that's a positive.
 I think it's important and is something that needs to be shared.
 I have friends and family who struggle with their weight and if I story I share can help them learn to accept themselves then that's great.